-For many Londoners the Christmas tree and the carol singing in Trafalgar Square marks the start of the countdown to Christmas.
-This year the tree was officially lit on 3 December by the Mayor of Westminster, the Norwegian Ambassador and the governing Mayor of Oslo.
+For many Londoners, the Trafalgar Square Christmas tree lighting ceremony along with carol singing marks the start of the countdown to Christmas.
+This year the Trafalgar Square Christmas tree was officially lit on 6 December by the Mayor of Westminster, the Norwegian Ambassador and the governing Mayor of Oslo.
 There will be carol singing by different groups raising money for voluntary or charitable organisations most days until 23 December from 4-8pm weekdays, and 2-6pm weekends.
 The tree remains until just before Twelfth Night when it is taken down for recycling.

-Oslo has sent a tree to London every year since 1947 as token of gratitude, celebration and commemoration of Britain’s support during the Second World War, when the Norwegian government and royal family lived in exile in London.
+Oslo has sent a tree to London every year since 1947 as a token of gratitude, celebration, and commemoration of Britain’s support during the Second World War when the Norwegian government and royal family lived in exile in London.
 The annual gift of a Christmas tree has come to symbolise the deep and long-lasting friendship between Norway and the United Kingdom.

 The Trafalgar Square Christmas tree is typically a 50-60-year-old Norway spruce, generally over 20 metres tall.
 “The Queen of the Forest” as she is affectionately known by the forestry workers, who groom a number of spruce trees over a period of years, was selected from a shortlist of, particularly fine trees.
 The Mayor of Oslo Marianne Borgen invited the Lord Mayor of Westminster Lady Flight and the British Ambassador Sarah Gillett to this year’s tree-felling ceremony, which took place on 18 November in Oslo’s certified sustainable forest at Skullerud.
 After the four-tonne tree was cut, it was shipped to Britain by sea.